calceytechnologies/react-native-netaxept/README.md

   // We need it back in the checkout function to work properly const paymentType: string = paymentMethod.type;

-  await RNNetaxeptSDK.checkout(consumerId, orderNumber, amount, vatAmount, paymentType, paymentMethod);
+  await NetaxeptSDK.checkout(consumerId, orderNumber, amount, vatAmount, paymentType, paymentMethod);
   console.log('Success'); // If execution comes to this line, it means checkout is successful } catch (err) {
   console.warn('Whoops, something went wrong', err); // Couldn't complete the payment